jamiexbarber/c_projects/README.md

-# c_projects
+# C Language Projects
-For C language learning and improving
+For C language for learning and improving